BitPadLabs/Budsy-Site/terms.md

 ---

-*By using Budsy, you acknowledge that you have read, understood, and agree to be bound by these Terms of Service.*
+*By using budsyapp, you acknowledge that you have read, understood, and agree to be bound by these Terms of Service.*